Larry Parnes: Music management

 In 1956, with John Kennedy, Parnes began to manage young rock and roll singer Tommy Hicks; he and John Kennedy approached his parents, after Hicks, aged 19, had already signed another contract, which was under the legal age.
 Hicks anglicised the name of his Swedish grandfather to become known as Tommy Steele.
 Steele achieved popular success, some of his songs being co-written by Parnes' friend Lionel Bart, and Parnes succeeded in presenting Steele as an "all-round entertainer".
 Parnes claimed in a court action that he and Kennedy took 40 per cent of Steele's "gross takings", out of which they had to pay 10 per cent to booking agents as well as the costs of Steele's accommodation, advertising and publicity, travel and other aspects "needed to keep Tommy on the road to stardom".
 This became the standard arrangement with Parnes' artists.

 After Steele's success, Parnes looked to find other young men who he could groom to become pop stars.
 At Bart's suggestion, he next signed Reg Patterson (né Smith), whom he re-christened Marty Wilde, and who also rose to pop stardom in the UK.
-Parnes developed a network of contacts within the British recording industry and entertainment business, with leading British songwriters providing songs for his growing stable of talent, and many of his protégés achieving success in the UK Singles Chart.
-A flamboyant gay man, Parnes' approach was to select, and then groom, handsome young men who would be attractive to a teenage audience.
+Parnes developed a network of contacts within the British recording industry and entertainment business, with leading British songwriters providing songs for his growing stable of talent, and many of his protégés achieving success on the UK Singles Chart.
+Parnes' approach was to select handsome young men who would be attractive to a teenage audience.
 He also gave them new stage names, which were rumoured to reflect what he considered to be their sexual characteristics.
 (Note: In an interview involving Marty Wilde, Parnes explained the change of name: "Marty – that's a friendly name – and Wilde – that's the spirit.
 The name must fit the personality.
 Very important".)
 Among those he managed with at least some degree of success were Billy Fury (originally Ron Wycherley), Vince Eager (Roy Taylor), Dickie Pride (Richard Knellar), Lance Fortune (Chris Morris), Duffy Power (Ray Howard), Johnny Gentle (John Askew), Terry Dene (Terence Williams), Nelson Keene (Malcolm Holland), and Georgie Fame (Clive Powell).
 He also managed Tommy Bruce, as well as Joe Brown, who he unsuccessfully tried to persuade to change his name to Elmer Twitch.